Kitware/kwiver/README.rst

 Pull the image from Dockerhub::

- "docker pull kitware/kwiver:latest" (latest master)

- "docker pull kitware/kwiver:release" (latest release)

- "docker pull kitware/kwiver:1.5.1" (static release)
+ "docker pull kitware/kwiver:2.2.0" (static release)

 (`https://hub.docker.com/r/kitware/kwiver <https://hub.docker.com/r/kitware/kwiver>`_)

 or build the KWIVER image using the dockerfile::

- "docker build -t kwiver:tagname ."
+  docker build -t kwiver:tagname .

 The image provides access to the KWIVER applets.
 Available applets are listed by running the image with no arguments::

- "docker run -it kitware/kwiver:latest"
+  docker run -it kitware/kwiver:tagname

 To run the applets usefully, you must mount a volume to the container.
 For example, to run the "dump_klv" applet on the sample data, from a KWIVER source directory::

- "docker run -v $PWD:/data -it kitware/kwiver:latest dump-klv /data/examples/videos/drone-video.mp4"
+  docker run -v $PWD:/data -it kitware/kwiver:latest dump-klv /data/examples/videos/drone-video.mp4

 Building KWIVER
 ===============